therealryan/gdxtest/README.md

 # gdxtest

-Test libs and classes useful when testing libgdx projects that use gdxtend
+Contains tests for `gdxtend` and provides classes that are useful when testing `gdxtend`-using projects.